SineadGalbraith/Novel-Visualisation/README.md

 The project was completed using p5.js and GeoChart.

+The data set used for this project was taken from https://data.humdata.org/dataset/ecdc-covid-19.

 ### World Map

 The first graph in the visualisation shows a map of the world.
 Initially, the map will show the cumulative Covid-19 Case Data for each country in the year 2020.